RareSkills/blog/invariant-testing-solidity/invariant-testing-solidity.md

 This is a simple contract that allows anyone to deposit ether and withdraw them.

-Deposited ether should always be withdraw-able by the depositor at all times since there are no restrictions.
+Deposited ether should always be withdrawable by the depositor at all times since there are no restrictions.

-ur invariant should be that any amount deposited should be withdraw-able by the same person and the same amount.
+Our invariant should be that any amount deposited should be withdrawable by the same person and the same amount.

 We will implement an invariant test to confirm that:
 - The depositor can withdraw ether deposited.
 - The same amount deposited would be the same amount withdrawn by the depositor.

 Let us verify our code is correct by writing an invariant test for both cases.
-Head over to the test folder in our foundry project, rename the `Counter.t.sol` to `Deposit.t.sol`, and paste the code below.
+Head over to the test folder in our Foundry project, rename the `Counter.t.sol` to `Deposit.t.sol`, and paste the code below.

 ```solidity
 // SPDX-License-Identifier: UNLICENSED